 Does The MediaLight bias light emit a blueish light?

-No. Our bias lights are truly 6500K and 90+ CRI.
+No. Our bias lights are truly 6500K and ≥ 98 CRI for our standard MediaLight models and 99 Ra for our MediaLight Pro line.
 Sometimes we think that LED bias light manufacturers just guess at 6500K because the measurements during our tests were universally and outstandingly bad.
 We verify all of our components with state-of-the-art instrumentation and then we ensure that we don't mess them up while assembling the light strips.
 These are not aquarium light strips repackaged as bias lights.

-Experts agree that a bias light should be the colour of sunlight on a hazy day, or something called the CIE D65 standard illuminant.
-We used a calibrated Photo Research SpectraScan PR-650 to measure our component light emitting diodes.
-Our partners then tested them on their PR-670 to verify our findings.
+Experts agree that a bias light should be the color of sunlight on a hazy day, or something called the CIE D65 standard illuminant.
+We used a calibrated Photo Research SpectraScan PR-650 and Sekonic C7000 to measure our component light emitting diodes.
+Our partners then test them on their PR-670 to verify our findings.

-Our lights are not only accurate enough for home use, they are used by professionals who colour grade the videos we enjoy on our home theatre systems.
+Our lights are not only accurate enough for home use, they are used by professionals who color grade the videos we enjoy on our home theater systems.
 In fact, if you are a professional with an account with Flanders Scientific, we highly recommend buying The MediaLight from them.

-What is the colour rendering index (CRI) of your LED's?
+What is the color rendering index (CRI) of your LEDs?

 Are your Bias Lights D65 compliant?

-Our bias lights are very accurate - more accurate in fact than fluorescent bias lighting solutions -- with a high CRI and a correlated colour temperature of 6500K.
+Our bias lights are very accurate - more accurate in fact than fluorescent bias lighting solutions -- with a high CRI and a correlated color temperature of 6500K.